brendano/gfl_syntax/guidelines/guidelines.md

 ## Related work

 Dependency grammar is an well-established tradition in theoretical and computational syntax; see Nivre (2005) for a review.
 The formalism described here also has many similarities to the dependency-like syntactic analyses in the sentence diagramming tradition that was popular as a pedagogical language learning tool from the 19th to mid-20th century (Kellogg and Reed 1877).
-The GFL formalism can represent a substantial subset of the analyses in [this introduction](http://www.utexas.edu/courses/langling/e360k/handouts/diagrams/diagram_basics/basics.html) to Reed-Kellogg system; see also Kolln and Funk (2005).
+The GFL formalism can represent a substantial subset of the analyses in [this introduction](http://www.utexas.edu/courses/langling/e360k/handouts/diagrams/diagram_basics/basics.html) to the Reed-Kellogg system; see also Kolln and Funk (2005).
 In 2010, Brendan ran a quick Mechanical Turk survey which found 80 people who said they have experience with sentence diagramming.
 This could be very useful.
 (Some more background in [this unimplemented proposal](http://brenocon.com/sentence_diagramming_proposal_2010.pdf).)

-There are also similarities to the theory of “catenae,” which aims to generalize the idea of constituents; see Osborne et al. (2011), or [the Wikipedia page](http://en.wikipedia.org/wiki/Catena_(linguistics)).
+There are also similarities to the theory of “catenae,” which aims to generalize the idea of constituents; see Osborne et al. (2011), or [the Wikipedia page](http://en.wikipedia.org/wiki/Catena_(linguistics\)).

 ## References